oyvindwe/connectlife-ha/custom_components/connectlife/data_dictionaries/README.md

 }
 ```

-Climate modes must be registered as `state_attributes`.
+Climate and humidifier modes must be registered as `state_attributes`.

 For example, given the following data dictionary:
 ```yaml